google/bloaty/doc/how-bloaty-works.md

 have zero or more sections, so in Mach-O files the 1:many nature of segments and sections is enforced by the file format.

-For `segments` and `sections` Bloaty makes a conscious choice to report the ELF/Mach-O headers separately.
+For `segments` and `sections` we have to decide how to attribute the regions of the file that correspond to the segment/section headers themselves.
+Bloaty's general philosophy is to include the metadata with the data, so each label shows the true weight of everything associated with that label.
+This would suggest that the `.text` label should include the `.text` section as well as the section header entry for the `.text` section.
+However this would hide the overhead of the ELF headers, which can be significant if there are many sections.
+Bloaty currently has no higher-level data source that could show the ELF headers separately from the ELF data, and even if there was such a data source it would have narrow usefulness so people would probably not think to use it very often.

+There is not an easy answer to this question.
+At the moment Bloaty will include section headers with the corresponding section, but will *not* include segment headers with the corresponding segment.
+This may or may not be the best solution to this problem, and this may change if another solution proves to work better.

 ### Symbols

+The `symbols` data source is where Bloaty's deep parsing of the binary delivers the most benefit, as it provides detailed information that you cannot get from a linker map or symbol table.

-The `symbols` data source requires a lot of deep analysis of the binary to give good coverage.
-For example, take the following data from running Bloaty on
+For example, take the following data from running Bloaty on itself:
-itself:

 ```
 $ ./bloaty bloaty -d symbols,sections